CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Troubleshooting.md

 ## Show the VRF Routing Table in FRRouting

 Run the `net show route vrf <vrf-name>` command to examine the VRF routing table.
-In the context of EVPN, this command is relevant for symmetric routing to verify that remote host and prefix routes are installed in the VRF routing table and point to the appropriate gateway next hop.
+Use this command for symmetric routing to verify that remote host and prefix routes are in the VRF routing table and point to the appropriate gateway next hop.

 ```
 cumulus@leaf01:mgmt:~$ net show route vrf RED